devereaweaver/Road-to-React/README.md

 In 2023, I wrote an inventory management system for use by coffee roasters ☕️ with some buddies...we didn't really know what we were doing at the time.
 (See? https://github.com/devereaweaver/F1-App)

-We even create two separate Github repos and somehow just had to copy and paste things back together, what a mess.
+We even created two separate Github repos at one point and somehow just had to copy and paste things back together, what a mess.

 It worked 🤷🏾‍♂️ BUT in retrospect, we could have improved the developer experience by taking advantage of some good JS frameworks and/or libraries.